 JULY 19 – Mister G & In the Nick of Time

 Headliner MISTER G is a Latin GRAMMY Award winner.
 He is a superstar in the children’s music world.
 A former indie rocker who was awarded the first songwriting scholarship in the history of Berklee College of Music, Mister G (aka Ben Gundersheimer) tours internationally headlining major venues such as Austin City Limits, New Orleans Jazz and Heritage Festival, Central Park SummerStage (New York City), Getty Museum (Los Angeles), Chicago Botanic Garden, The National Zoo (Washington, DC), The Hard Rock Cafe (Philadelphia), and Parque Chapultepec (Mexico City).
-We are lucky to have him living in western Massachusetts and happy to perform to our Amherst community.
+We are lucky to have him living in western Massachusetts and happy he continues to perform for our Amherst community each summer.